ANKITKISLAYA/Exploring-Neural-Networks/README.md

 Contributions to this repository are not currently accepted as it is a personal collection of projects completed during my learning journey.
 However, if you have suggestions, feedback, or spot any issues, please feel free to open an issue on GitHub.

-## License
+## Credit

-This repository is licensed under the [MIT License](LICENSE).
-Please refer to the LICENSE file for more details.
+The projects in this repository were completed as part of my learning journey inspired by the Udacity Deep Learning Nanodegree program.
+I would like to acknowledge Udacity for providing valuable resources, materials, and guidance throughout the learning process.

 ## Contact

-For any additional questions or inquiries, please feel free to reach out to me at [your-email@example.com].
+For any additional questions or inquiries, please feel free to reach out to me at [ankitkislaya@gmail.com].

 Thank you for your interest in the Neural Network Basics repository!
 I hope you find the projects and code examples helpful in your own neural network learning journey.